TREEcg/specification/README.md

 A couple of formal application profiles exist for specific use cases.
 Application profiles can be implemented by clients to understand specific hypermedia building blocks using the [vocabulary](vocabulary.md).

-Every application profile starts from a [Hydra Collection](https://www.hydra-cg.com/spec/latest/core/#collections).
-We extend this specification with the concept of a `tree:Node`.
-This can be seen as both a hydra:partialCollectionView and as a hydra:Collection in its own respect.
-When a hydra:totalItems (which is related to a Collection) is mentioned, it points to the total number of items in this node plus all of its children.
-When a hydra:first is added on it, it is the `hydra:PartialCollectionView` of the parentNode and indicates the parent is a paged collection with multiple pages. __TODO__

- * Building block 1: discovering a tree:Node through hydra:view or dcterms:isPartOf
+ * Building block 1: discovering a tree:Node through hydra:view
- * Building block 2: discovering a page is part of a hydra:Collection
+ * Building block 2: discovering a page is part of a larger hydra:Collection through dcterms:isPartOf (and then building block 1 can be used again)
  * Building block 3: descending a tree:Node’s tree:hasChildRelation for more specific information
+ * Building block 4: using a search form to jump to a specific Node (can also stand on its own)
+  - 4.1: using a search form for geospatial tiles cfr.
+OpenStreetMap tiles

+See the [specs](specs/) folder for more information.

 ### Example Use